PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And the power.
 The limitless power.
 It should be I that make this connection with the source.
 Lest this power fall in to the hands of some EVIL wizard."

+# Extra from Relan v.
+Shirley.

+Relan shook off the powerless feeling that came with the memories of being unable to rescue Sabriella.
+That wouldn't happen now, by the Gods.
+Now, things were different.
+Now he had a sword.
+Now he had boots and everything else  he could need.
+He had even killed an Orc.
+If clothes didn't make him a hero, didn't that have to?
+It counted for something, that was for sure.
+Something good.

+Of course, anyone with half a brain could have seen this, but in his state, Relan didn't think of this.

+And then he was torn.
+Such carnage, such aggression, clearly the work of an *evil* wizard must be avenged.
+But Sabrellia still needed to be rescued.
+He stared down at the cobblestones as they passed beneath his magnificent boots and thought about it for a while.

+Then it came to him.
+He would do both, for both must be done.
+If he was to be a hero, truly be a hero, then he would have to do the hard things that other people wouldn't.
+But he didn't see how such a thing would be possible.

+But you broke your vows.

+Sabrellia -- Stop, STOP!
+STOP IT!
+Hasn't there been enough killing?

+"It was a con.
+It was all a con.
+I was never kidnapped."

+"Never mind Sab, he's too thick to understand."

+"No, he's not"

+"But I loved you," Relan said, completely disarmed by this trickery.

+"I know you did"

+* Have the kid find the love of his life, but the scoundrels are in on it. -- They let him know it was a con, and they are getting out.

+>But you broke your vows for me.
+>I was never a real priestess.

+That's what he would do.
+In his arrogance, he decided upon humility.
+He would not start off being the greatest hero ever.
+He would work up to it a step at a time.
+Helping people here and there, as the need arose.
+Of course, he would sally forth and destroy the Evil Wizard, that's what heroes did, but along the way he would make time to help the little people.
+The small folk of which he was quickly forgetting that he was one.

+  And, for the first time in his life, he walked like someone else.
+He had selected what he thought was the best of everything from Boltac's store.
+Spare no expense, for their was none!
+~
+When Boltac had left the store, Relan

+>runs into the girl and one of her accomplices, carrying two bodies in a wheelbarrow.
+They try to rob him.
+He hits the girl, then runs away.
+Outdistancing pursuit.

+>Confronts the con.
+But you told me she was trapped in a tower!

+One of the friends is wounded.
+Oh Shit!
+Cried one of the kidnappers!

+he backhands her and runs away.
+Ashamed and embarrassed.